 About Cana

-Cana (KAY-nuh) is a musicologist, writer, and environmentalist.
-She is a PhD Candidate in Historical Musicology at Harvard University.
-Originally from Atlanta, she received her Bachelor’s in Music and French Studies from Emory University.
+Originally from Atlanta, she received her Bachelor’s of Arts in Music and French Studies from Emory University.
 Her undergraduate studies culminated in an Honors thesis about music, poetry, and linguistic nationalism in fin-de-siecle France and Belgium.
-While working on this project, she was part of an inaugural group of undergraduate fellows with the Fox Center for Humanistic Inquiry and the Halle Institute.
+While working on this project, she was part of an inaugural cohort of undergraduate fellows with the Fox Center for Humanistic Inquiry and the Halle Institute.

 For a more detailed list of her engagements, please visit the CV page or contact Cana.